PTI Staff Contact: Dale Bowen, Managing Director, 202-626-2456.

 Managing a government's web service delivery has become more complex as expectations increase and many new – and more sophisticated – users, whether residents or other departments, are utilizing government web services.

-The program will launch September 11, 2018 with a one-day class at the NAGW Annual Conference in Pittsburgh, PA.
-After that, for nine months, students will participate in a series of live, 90-minute virtual class discussions and self-paced pre-recorded presentations and online courses.
+This year the entire program will be offered online only!
+For nine months, students will participate in a series of live, 90-minute virtual class discussions and self-paced pre-recorded presentations and online courses.

 Graduates from the program are encouraged to display the Certified Government Digital Services Professional - CGDSP - designation after their work title.

 Members of NAGW and PTI receive a discount rate on tuition.

-Recognizing how busy you are and the time constraints you face, this program is designed to be 9 months in length, with one mandatory full-day class (September 11, 2018 at the beginning of the NAGW Annual Conference in Pittsburgh, PA); a mix of virtual class discussions and self-paced online coursework; and delivery of a Capstone paper – 10 to 15 pages in length – describing a program or practice that you have implemented, or an organization or web/digital services issue that you have had to resolve.
+Recognizing how busy you are and the time constraints you face, this program is designed to be 9 months in length; a mix of virtual class discussions and self-paced online coursework; and delivery of a Capstone paper – 10 to 15 pages in length – describing a program or practice that you have implemented, or an organization or web/digital services issue that you have had to resolve.

 The Certification program is divided into 10 modules and all course-work will be graded on a pass/fail basis.
-These modules will be covered beginning with the September 11 live class at the NAGW Annual Conference.
+These modules will be covered beginning in the first class.
 After that, modules will be covered with light reading/homework assignments, followed by a combination of recorded presentations and 90-minute virtual/online discussions to be held every 3 weeks.

 Following are the topics to be covered during these virtual discussions: